What F4L Offers

 The Facts4Life Approach

 Facts4Life teaching in schools responds to children’s interest in how their bodies work and what happens when they are unwell.
-The national curriculum in primary schools covers aspects of the various systems in the body, for example the digestive system in year 4 and the circulatory system in year 6.
+The national curriculum in primary schools covers aspects of the various systems in the body, for example the digestive system in year 4 and the circulatory system in year 6 and develops this further in the secondary curriculum.
 This learning becomes exciting to children when we can make connections with their experience of their own health.

 Riding the Up and Downs (of Health)

-We offer resources and training to schools teaching children across the whole primary age range.
-We are also about to launch materials for secondary age children.
+We offer resources and training to schools teaching children across the whole primary age range and across Key Stage 3 in secondary schools.
+We are also planning to develop materials for use with Key Stage 4.
 We find that all children are keen to find out about their own health experience which may include head lice, the common cold or other bacteria!
 This opens up a subject not traditionally discussed in schools and enables all to see that illness is quite normal.
 We operate along a continuum between good health and illness and often somewhere in between, but most of the time, most of us get better from illness without need for medical intervention.
 Children can understand the rebalancing process in the body (homeostasis) and how symptoms of illness are sometimes evidence of this e.g. fever killing a virus.

 Smoothing the Path